Skip to main content

 Silver City is one of the most intellectually engaged small cities in New Mexico, and the libraries I find there consistently surprise me.
 It's a town where a retired Phelps Dodge metallurgist might have a shelf of technical mining texts next to a complete set of Aldo Leopold's works next to a significant Apache history collection — all acquired over a career lived entirely in the Grant County area.
 The industrial, ecological, and historical identities of the region aren't separate here; they overlap and intertwine in ways that produce unusually rich private libraries.

 The mining library question is one I take particularly seriously in Silver City.
 The Chino Mine is one of the most historic copper mining operations in North America — the Santa Rita copper deposits were being worked by Spanish colonists in the early 1800s, long before the modern open-pit era.
 The professional engineering literature that accumulated around this operation spans more than a century, from early geological surveys of the Pinos Altos district through the peak Phelps Dodge era to the more recent Freeport-McMoRan period.
 Some of this literature was published in small institutional print runs and never reached national distribution.
 A mining engineer who spent thirty years at Chino might have technical publications that exist in only a handful of copies outside university special collections.
-When that engineer's estate is being settled, I want to be the person evaluating those shelves.
+When that engineer's estate is being settled, it's worth having someone who can read those shelves take a look at the photos before anything is given away.

 The Apache history collections present a different kind of challenge.
 The literature on Geronimo, Victorio, Cochise, and the Warm Springs and Chiricahua Apache bands was published over more than a century, from the Army-era accounts of the 1870s and 1880s through the modern scholarly biographies.
 The earliest accounts — General George Crook's memoirs, John Bourke's diaries, Morris Opler's ethnographic studies, the Army reports from the campaigns in the Black Range and the Mogollon Mountains — are the most valuable, and they circulate in Grant County households with a proximity to the original events that you won't find elsewhere.
 A family that lived on a ranch near Fort Bayard or in the Mimbres Valley during the Apache period might have documents and books that are primary historical sources.